Task and behavioral performance.

 Encoding of task events by DN neurons.

 A) Schematic of a generalized linear model (GLM) for the spike count of a given neuron as being Poisson-distributed around behavior-dependent mean rates.
-The neuron is predicted to have time-varying changes in activity triggered by one or more behavioral events, and these changes are flexibly modeled as weighted sums of event-aligned basis functions The set of events that the neuron responds to, as well as any trial-type specificity of these responses, was selected so as to obtain the most parsimonious model that produced a good fit.
+The neuron is predicted to have time-varying changes in activity triggered by one or more behavioral events, and these changes are flexibly modeled as weighted sums of event-aligned basis functions.
+The set of events that the neuron responds to, as well as any trial-type specificity of these responses, was selected so as to obtain the most parsimonious model that produced a good fit.
 B) Distribution across cells (two colors for the two monkeys) of a “modulation index” (modIdx) score for how much trial types influence neural responses (see also examples for individual cells in panels D and E).
-First, we constructed an “unspecialized” GLM model that predicts the cell’s activity rate in trial j to be λj(t), independently of trial type.
-This is compared to a trial-type dependent GLM prediction for that cell, where the significant trial-type categories c for the model were parsimoniously selected as described in the Methods.
+First, we constructed an “unspecialized” GLM model that predicts the cell’s activity rate in trial to be, independently of trial type.
+This is compared to a trial-type dependent GLM prediction for that cell, where the significant trial-type categories for the model were parsimoniously selected as described in the Methods.
 The modulation index for the cell is then defined using the ratio of trial-type specific to unspecialized model predictions:.
-To produce a single summary number per cell, we computed modldx2 as the time- and trial-type average of .
+To produce a single summary number per cell, we computed as the time- and trial-type average of .
 The four subplots of this panel show the distribution of modIdx scores for cells with GLM predictions where the model-selected trial category c included gap direction (top left), saccade direction (top right), past-trial gap direction (bottom left), and past-trial saccade direction (bottom right).
 C) Proportions of cells with GLM models that had significant dependencies on various trial types as indicated in the legend of panel A. The miscellaneous 1- to 4-category proportions were pooled over cells with infrequently occurring trial-type dependencies (<2% cells per category); for example, the “misc.
 3-cat.” cells included those with simultaneous trial-type dependencies on gap, past-trial gap, and past-trial saccade conditions.
 D) GLM prediction for the firing rate vs. time in a trial of 3 example neurons recorded in Monkey Mi.
 For each cell (one column), the predicted firing rate is shown for trials of 4 different gap directions (differently colored lines), and separately for correct trials (top row) and error trials (bottom row).
 The onset of various events in the trial are indicated with vertical dashed lines.
 E) Same as D, but for 3 example cells from monkey Mo.

 Decoding of trial conditions from neural firing rates.

 A) Fraction of cells from which the trial outcome can be significantly decoded (see Methods) using data in 200 ms time bins aligned to various events in the trial (columns). * indicate bins in which this fraction is significantly different between the two monkeys (p < 0.05; Fisher’s exact test, 2-tailed).
 B-D) same as A but for the decoding of gap direction, outcome of the past trial and gap direction of the past trial, respectively.
+Note the higher percentage of cells with decoding of the gap occurrence shortly after the delay period in Mo (B), and the higher percentage of cells with past-outcome decoding in Mi (C).

 Anatomical characterization of recording area and its input and output connectivity.